P0ed/Xcopper/README.md

 ## Roadmap

-- Labels on component pins in schematic mode (might require to increase size of the symbol a bit).
+- Labels on component pins in schematic mode (might require to increase the size of a symbol).
 - Include in BOM toggle for component.
 - BOM export.
 - Pick and place export.